Comadreja/js-for-gamedev/en/02-javascript/0201-poo/index.md

 ### Methods & interfaces

-In order to try to determine the API for the types of objects you can use the game's interactions as a guide.
+In order to try to determine the API for the types of objects, you can use the game's interactions as a guide.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/D1jZaIPeD5w?rel=0" frameborder="0" allowfullscreen></iframe>